asimsedhain/Color-This/README.md

 The colorization model is based off of this [paper](https://richzhang.github.io/ideepcolor/).
 You can learn more about our training process by heading over to the model repo [here](https://github.com/asimsedhain/Image-Colorization-GAN).

+Currenlty our model has the following features:
+* 128x128 Image resolution (Advisable to resize your image for improved quality)
+* Automatic Colorization
+* Great for animal images
+* Suffers when there are structures in the image

 ## Usage

 The API can be accessed using the http://color-this.eastus.cloudapp.azure.com/upload/ endpoint.